Dov Gruner: Trial and execution

+Claims that Gruner was a prisoner of war and was thus entitled to special rights were rejected by General Evelyn Barker, the commander of the British forces in Palestine.
+In an interview decades later, Barker said Gruner was a murderer and a terrorist, rejecting the notion that the Jewish insurgency in Mandatory Palestine constituted a war."It's nonsense to say that he was a prisoner of war.
+There was no war."Gruner was hanged at Acre Prison on April 16, 1947, at the age of 35.
+Executed with him were his Irgun colleagues Mordechai Alkahi, Yehiel Dresner, and Eliezer Kashani.
+Barker had signed off on all of the death sentences shortly before leaving.
+In retaliation for the executions, Irgun insurgents repeatedly tried to assassinate Barker.
+However, all of the attempts failed.
+Barker lived to the age of 89 and died in 1983.
+In 1977, after learning that one of his failed killers was Minister of Defence and future President Ezer Weizman, Barker commented: "I expect he's glad that he failed in his mission.
+What good would it have done to kill me?
+It wouldn't have helped the Jewish cause or the Irgun or anyone else.
+At least General Weizman has been able to go through the last thirty years without a murder on his conscience."

 Commemoration

 Moshav Misgav Dov, founded in 1950, is named after Grüner.
 Several streets in Israel, including one in the Armon HaNetziv neighborhood of Jerusalem, also bear his name.
 In 1954 the plaza in front of the Ramat Gan Police station was renamed "Gruner Square".
 A monument commemorating Grüner and the three other Irgun members killed in the attack on the station was constructed at the site.
 The monument features a sculpture by Chana Orloff, depicting a young lion cub, representing the Yishuv, fighting a mature lion symbolizing the British Empire.
 The monument also bears a plaque commemorates all Olei Hagardom, Jewish pre-independence fighters executed by Ottoman and British authorities.

 At the time of his hanging, a nephew was born to Gruner's brother, who was named Dov in his honor.
 In 1967, during the Six-Day War, this nephew, Sergeant Dov Gruner of the IDF Paratroopers Brigade, became the first Israeli soldier to reach the Western Wall.

 Football club Beitar Dov Netanya (originally Beitar Dov Vatikim Netanya) was named after Gruner, after relocating from Beit Lid.
 The club remained active until 1979.